kjczarne/confuk/README.md

 This is yet another package for managing configuration files in Python projects.

-It exposes one function that lets you provide a path to a TOML configuration file.
+It exposes one function that lets you provide a path to a TOML/YAML/JSON configuration file.
 It parses the config file into a dictionary by default.
-If a config class is provided when parsing, the class instance will be created using a dictionary of keyword arguments coming from the original TOML file.
+If a config class is provided when parsing, the class instance will be created using a dictionary of keyword arguments coming from the original TOML/YAML/JSON file.

-In human words: I made this package so that I don't have to explicilty load, parse and return a class instance every single time I have something to do with a TOML file:
+In human words: I made this package so that I don't have to explicilty load, parse and return a class instance every single time I have something to do with a configuration file:

 ```python
 from confuk import parse_config